allietealfano/auditorytrainingappupdated/README.md

 This will automatically install the Node Package Manager (NPM).

 It is also necessary to be able to run git commands in your terminal (https://git-scm.com/book/en/v2/Getting-Started-Installing-Git), or use the dektop app (https://desktop.github.com/).

 After Node.js is installed, and you can run git commands/or the app, you will need to clone the GitHub repository to your local machine:

 ```

-git clone https://github.com/Elton360/mission-audition.git or use the Desktop App by going to File, then clone repository.
+git clone https://github.com/Elton360/Auditory Trainning App.git or use the Desktop App by going to File, then clone repository.

 ```